takeshishimada/BZObjectStore/README.md

 ## About Relationship
-Relationships will be stored on "_ObjectStoreRelationship_" table.
+Relationships will be stored on "ObjectStoreRelationship" table.
-You can use relationship condition by BZObjectStoreCondition.